Haruna2004/pixabay-image-gallery/README.md

 ## Reflection

-  - This was a week long project built during a youtube session with https://youtube.com/@SonnySangha of Software and Design.
+  - This was a week long project built during a youtube session with (Brad Traversy)[https://www.youtube.com/@TraversyMedia] of Software and Design.
 Project goals included using technologies learned up until this point and familiarizing myself with documentation for new features.
   - One issue I faced was working with outdated npm packages and old configurations
   - What were some unexpected obstacles?
   - At the end of the day, the technologies implemented in this project are React, React-Router 4.0, Redux,  a significant amount of VanillaJS, JSX, and CSS.
 I chose to use the `create-react-app`.